 Health and wellbeing guardians: guidance and support

-Protecting the health and wellbeing of your NHS employees is vital as without staff who are well at work, your organisation could not deliver quality and effective patient care.
-As decisions made at board level can often impact staff, it’s important the health and wellbeing guardian on your board will help your senior leaders make sure the health and wellbeing of your employees is at the heart of your organisational strategy.
+Protecting the health and wellbeing of your NHS employees is crucial.
+Without a healthy workforce, your organisation cannot deliver quality and effective patient care.
+Decisions made at the board level often impact staff, so it’s essential to have a health and wellbeing guardian on your board.
+This role ensures that the health and wellbeing of your employees remain at the core of your organisational strategy.

 NHS Employers, on behalf of NHS England (NHSE), have developed two resources specifically designed to help you support your new health and wellbeing guardians in their role:

-- Wellbeing guardian on the board*: how board members can work with and support the wellbeing guardian to create a culture of wellbeing guidance.
+- Wellbeing guardian on the board: this resource showcases how board members can collaborate with and support the health and wellbeing guardians to foster a culture of wellbeing.

-- Wellbeing guardian poster*: outlines the role of Wellbeing Guardian and how it can link to wider roles of NHS boards.
+- Wellbeing guardian poster: this poster outlines the role of the health and wellbeing guardian and its connection to the broader responsibilities of NHS boards.

-The resources have been developed in partnership with the NHS health and wellbeing guardian network, HRDs, NHS regional health and wellbeing managers, and NHS health and wellbeing leads.
-They are for NHS boards in large healthcare provider organisations and outlines how all board members play a vital role in supporting the health and wellbeing guardian to create a culture of wellbeing for their organisation.
+These resources have been developed in partnership with the NHS health and wellbeing guardian network, HRDs, NHS regional health and wellbeing managers and NHS health and wellbeing leads.
+They are intended for NHS boards and health and wellbeing guardians in large healthcare organisations, such as integrated care boards (ICBs), provider organisations and large primary care organisations (for example, federations).
+They outline how all board members play a vital role in supporting health and wellbeing guardians to create a culture of wellbeing.

-Health and wellbeing in an organisation is everyone's responsibility and our senior leaders have a responsibility to support and champion the health and wellbeing of staff at board level.
-This guidance document and poster may be useful to your health and wellbeing guardian, human resources director and chair to help outline a discussion with your wider board level roles on how they support wellbeing of their employees in their leadership roles, and in doing so, support the wellbeing guardian.
+Health and wellbeing in an organisation is everyone's responsibility.
+Senior leaders have a duty to support and champion the health and wellbeing of staff at the board level.
+The guidance document and poster may be useful to your health and wellbeing guardian, human resources director / chief people officer and chair to help facilitate discussions with your wider board level roles on how they support employee wellbeing in their leadership roles, thereby supporting the health and wellbeing guardian.

 Further information